 Stablecoin- A stablecoin is a cryptocurrency pegged to an asset, another cryptocurrency, a fiat currency, or a physical asset.
 It is a type of cryptocurrency developed to address the volatility problems of cryptocurrencies.

-Nodes– Nodes are the network of computers that form the blockchain infrastructure of a distributed ledger.
+Nodes– Nodes are the computer network that forms a distributed ledger’s blockchain infrastructure.

 Cryptography–Cryptography refers to the encryption and decryption of information so that it is only understandable to those for whom it is intended.